OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 .. important::

-    This is the OpenNebula system user account, not to be confused with the Linux user ``oneadmin``.
+    This password is for the OpenNebula system user account, not to be confused with the Linux user ``oneadmin``.

+.. _Step 4.3:

 Step 4.3.
 Configure the Linux ``root`` User Password
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^